mtabares/Getting-and-Cleaning-Data-Course-Project-1/Codebook.md

-# Codebook
-Getting and Cleaning Data Course Project
+# Codebook of Getting and Cleaning Data Course Project
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

 The purpose of this project is to the ability of the student to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 The raw data comes from the Human Activity Recognition Using Smartphones Data Set([http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)) and it is available at:

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-The student is asked to create one R script called run_analysis.R that does the following:
+The student is asked for create one R script called run_analysis.R that does the following:

   1. Merges the training and the test sets to create one data set.
   2. Extracts only the measurements on the mean and standard deviation for each measurement.